Supported Independent Living Overview

-Two new support items will be available from Thursday 30 April 2020 for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).
+Two new support items were made available from 30 April 2020 for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).

-These new items will support SIL providers to continue to deliver services and ensure participants receive the support they need.
+These new items support SIL providers to continue to deliver services and ensure participants receive the support they need.

 The new support items will cover three situations when a participant is diagnosed with coronavirus (COVID-19):